-- 1. At least two months before the closing date published on the website, the Dean proposes the maximum number of students to be admitted to the Research Master's programme. - 2.
-The Board of Admission ranks the applications submitted by the eligible candidates as meant in article 2.1. - 3.
+- 1. At least 2 months before the closing date published on the website, the Dean proposes the maximum number of students to be admitted to the Master's programme in Forensic Psychology. - 2.
+The Board of Admissions ranks the applications submitted by the eligible candidates as meant in article 2.1. - 3.
 The Board of Admission grants the requests for admission in accordance with the ranking they have established.

-The Board of Admission is not bound to admit a minimum number of applicants to the Research Master's programme.
+The Board of Admission is not bound to admit a minimum number of applicants to the Forensic Psychology Master's programme.